 1. BACKGROUND AND PURPOSE

-b.
-At the same time, the board of directors has a responsibility to ensure that the proposed renovations will not have a negative impact on other occupants, or on the operations of the co-op as a whole.
+- The co-op recognizes that members may wish to make alterations and improvements to their living space to suit their household.
+At the same time, the board of directors has a responsibility to ensure that the proposed alterations will not have a negative impact on other residents, or on the operations of the co-op as a whole.

-d.
-In making renovations to their unit, co-op members accept the risk that unexpected life changes may result in them having to move out of their unit earlier than expected and hence not fully benefitting from the cost of the renovations.
+- In making alterations to their suites, co-op members accept the risk that unexpected life changes may result in them having to move out of the co-op earlier than expected and hence not fully benefitting from the cost of the alterations.

 Minor additions and alterations: Changes that do not require approval by the Maintenance Committee.

-Temporary renovation: A change approved by the Maintenance Committee that must be removed when the member moves out of the unit.
-The member is responsible for restoring the unit to its original condition.
+Temporary alteration: A change approved by the Maintenance Committee that must be removed when the member moves out of the suite.
+The member is responsible for restoring the suite to its original condition.

-Permanent renovation: A change approved by the Maintenance Committee and accepted by the board of directors.
-The member is not required to remove the renovation when moving out of the unit.
+Permanent alteration: A change approved by the Maintenance Committee and accepted by the board of directors.
+The member is not required to remove the alteration when moving out of the suite.